Coal Ash - Our Commitment to Getting it Right

-From concrete to bowling balls, we safely recycle over 700,000 tons of coal combustion byproduct material a year.
+From concrete to bowling balls, we safely recycle hundreds of thousands of tons of coal combustion byproduct material a year.

 Coal Ash Pond Closure Report

-Pam Faggert, Chief Environmental Officer and Josh Bennett, VP of Power Generation discuss takeaways from the report.
+Pam Faggert, Chief Environmental Officer and Josh Bennett, VP of Power Generation discuss takeaways from the 2017 report on closure options.